edenia/eden-delegates-msig/README.md

 - Install pre-requisites
 - Clone repository
 - Update `./current-eden-delegates.json` with current delegate's accounts.
-- Update `./new-delegates.json` with newly elected delegate's accounts.
+- Update `./new-delegates.json` with newly elected delegate's accounts (must be in alphabet order (1-5, a-z)).
-- Update `./token-transfer.json` with desired token transfer parameters.
 - Import and Unlock `cleos` wallet with proposer account keys.
 - Execute `./update-delegates.sh` and enter the account proposing and proposal name.